Places

 How Churches Use Estonia

-- Tallinn Old Town worship and innovation tours exploring how faith, technology, and community intersect
+- Tallinn Old Town worship and innovation visits that explore how faith, technology, and community connect

 - Tartu university partnerships that engage students, startups, and local churches in discipleship and service

-- Saaremaa or Lahemaa retreats offering manor hospitality, seaside sabbath, and small-group renewal
+- Saaremaa or Lahemaa retreats with manor hospitality, seaside sabbath time, and small-group renewal

 - Narva border visits with prayer for reconciliation and collaboration with ministries serving Russian-speaking communities